-Training existed, but it was fragmented.
-New employees received different onboarding experiences depending on which supervisor they reported to.
-External vendors — technicians, logistics partners, and quality inspection contractors — operated with no formal learning baseline at all.
-Skill gaps were being managed reactively: problems surfaced on the production floor, not in a classroom.
+Training existed, but it was inconsistent.
+A new employee's onboarding depended entirely on which supervisor they happened to report to.
+External vendors — technicians, logistics partners, quality contractors — had no formal training baseline at all.
+Skill gaps got managed when something went wrong on the floor, not before.

-The leadership team recognised that what the plant needed was not more training — it needed a system.
-A competency architecture that would define what good looked like at every level of every role, and a learning pathway that would reliably get people there.
+What the plant needed was not more training.
+It needed a system — one that defined what good looked like at every level of every role, and reliably got people there.

 How do you design a single learning ecosystem that serves a line supervisor and a logistics vendor partner — both operating in the same plant, but with entirely different entry points, responsibilities, and performance expectations?